Asymmetric GANs for Image-to-Image Translation

 \textbf{State-of-the-Art Comparisons.} We compare the proposed AsymmetricGAN with the most related five works, i.e., GestureGAN~\cite{tang2018gesturegan}, PG$^2$~\cite{ma2017pose}, DPIG~\cite{ma2017disentangled}, PoseGAN~\cite{siarohin2018deformable} and SAMG~\cite{yan2017skeleton}.
 Quantitative Results of PSNR, FID and FRD are shown in Table~\ref{tab:gesture_comp}.
-We note that our results are significantly much better than existing models on all metrics.
+We see that our performance are significantly much better than existing models on all metrics.
 Moreover, we visually compare the proposed method with the most related work GestureGAN in Fig.~\ref{fig:comparison_ntu}.
 We see that AsymmetricGAN produces much more photo-realistic results with convincing details compared with GestureGAN, validating our motivation.
 We also provide arbitrary hand gesture translation results on both datasets in Fig. \ref{fig:ab_result}, we observe that the proposed method generates different hand gestures according to the target skeletons.

 \textbf{User Study.} Similar to GestureGAN~\cite{tang2018gesturegan}, we also conduct a user study.
 The results compared with existing methods are shown in Table~\ref{tab:gesture_comp}.
 We note that AsymmetricGAN consistently achieves better results than other baselines on both datasets.